 When you want a recipe in your arsenal that makes a showstopper of a dinner entree suitable for any dinner party, but also want a recipe that can be on your dinner table in a hurry with little fuss, this is the recipe for you – sous vide rack of lamb.

-This recipe yields two racks of lamb, about 8 ribs each, and is perfect for a family of 4-6.
+This would be the perfect dish for Thanksgiving.
+As written, the recipe yields two racks of lamb, about 8 ribs each, and is perfect for a family of 4-6.

 First things first…

-🐑 What is a Rack of Lamb?
+What is a rack of lamb?

 - Rack of lamb is a rib cut and it’s perfect for serving at dinner parties since it’s easy to estimate that you’ll want 3-4 rib chops per person.
 You’ll want a rack of lamb that has been frenched, meaning that the rib bones are exposed.
 Most racks of lamb will already come this way, but you can also ask your butcher to do this for you.